Pin Up Girl (film): Plot

-Molly McKay (Martha Raye), star singer at the club, does not believe Kay, until Lorry, telling everyone her name is Laura Lorraine, performs a song without trouble.
+Molly McKay, star singer at the club, does not believe Kay, until Lorry, telling everyone her name is Laura Lorraine, performs a song without trouble.
 Lorry and Kay eventually spend their night dancing with Tommy and Dud and leave for Washington the next morning.
 The men lose the women's address by accident.
 Two weeks later, Lorry and Kay are insulted with not having heard from their beaus.

 Meanwhile, Lorry is bored with her life as a stenographer, until Tommy and Dud surprisingly show up in Washington.
 Lorry is assigned as his stenographer, but does not want him to find out her real career.
 She decides to disguise herself, so he will not recognize her as Laura.

 Lorry sets up a date between Tommy and "Laura."
 At their date, Tommy tells her he loves dating an actress.
 She is hurt and tells him she is going to give up her stage life.
 Tommy responds by offering her a job at Eddie's club.
 Molly is jealous when she finds out, but sees an opportunity to get rid of her when George comes to town and recognizes her as Lorry.
 She introduces George to Tommy, who is insulted when he hears the truth.
 When Lorry finds out what has happened, she tells George she has no intention of marrying him.

 Laura then dresses as stenographer Lorry and visits Tommy to beg him to give "Laura" another chance.
 Things do not go her way, however, so she reveals that she is both Lorry and Laura.
 Tommy eventually forgives her.